ONE Downtown.

 James Robertson

 Named after one of Nashville’s founding pioneers, the James Robertson neighborhood sits on some of the city’s most historically significant ground.
-Stretching from MLK Jr. Boulevard north to the railroad tracks, this area blends civic importance with quiet, green spaces and sweeping skyline views.
+Stretching north from MLK Jr. Boulevard to the railroad tracks on the border of North Capitol, this area blends civic importance with quiet, green spaces and sweeping skyline views.

 Anchored by the Tennessee State Capitol and Legislative Plaza, the neighborhood serves as the heart of state government.
-Grand monuments, landscaped grounds, and dignified architecture create a formal, almost campus-like atmosphere—especially around War Memorial Plaza and Victory Park.
+Grand monuments, landscaped grounds, and dignified architecture create a formal, almost campus-like atmosphere.

 Lafayette